Temporary Business Energy Support Scheme (TBESS)

-The increase in energy bills must be between the 'claim period' and the 'reference period'.
+The increase in energy bills must have been between the 'claim period' and the 'reference period'.

-A claim period is a calendar month from September 2022 to July 2023.
-A reference period is the corresponding calendar month in the previous year.
-For example, September 2021 is the reference period for the September 2022 claim period.
+A claim period was a calendar month from September 2022 to July 2023.
+A reference period was the corresponding calendar month in the previous year.
+For example, September 2021 was the reference period for the September 2022 claim period.

 Further information on the scheme is contained in the TBESS guidelines.

-If your business is a qualifying business, it can make a claim for a Temporary Business Energy Payment (TBEP).
+If a business was a qualifying business, it could make a claim for a Temporary Business Energy Payment (TBEP).

 - 40% of a business’ eligible costs for September 2022 to February 2023 claim periods